MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-analytics-overview.md

 To learn more about financial reporting, go to [Prepare Financial Reports with Financial Data and Account Categories](bi-how-work-account-schedule.md).

-## <a name="finance-reporting-across-business-units-or-legal-entities-related-to-fixed-assets"></a>Finance reporting across business units or legal entities (related to fixed assets)
+## Finance reporting across business units or legal entities (related to fixed assets)

 Some organisations use [!INCLUDE [prod_short](includes/prod_short.md)] in multiple business units or legal entities.
 Others use [!INCLUDE [prod_short](includes/prod_short.md)] in subsidiaries report to parent organisations. [!INCLUDE [prod_short](includes/prod_short.md)] gives accountants tools that help them transfer general ledger entries from two or more companies (subsidiaries) into a consolidated company.
 Specifically for asset management, you might want to consolidate general ledger entries for your fixed assets accounts to be able to track fixed assets KPIs across business units or legal entities.

 To learn more, go to [Company consolidation](finance-consolidated-company-reporting.md).

-## <a name="ad-hoc-analysis-of-fixed-assets-data"></a>Ad-hoc analysis of fixed assets data
+## Ad-hoc analysis of fixed assets data

 Sometimes, you just need to check whether the numbers add up correctly, or quickly confirm a figure.
 The following features are great for ad-hoc analyses: